Have You Suffered An Injury at Work in Louisiana? Get Gordon!

 Every employer in Louisiana is required by law to carry Workers’ Compensation Insurance to pay for medical bills and lost wages for injured employees.
 However, sometimes those companies will fight against claimants to avoid properly compensating for a disability or injury.
 In these situations, you’re not just fighting for your health; you’re fighting against an entire machine whose only purpose is to keep from paying you what you deserve.

-Louisiana workers comp lawyers at our firm will be able to help you get the money you need from the system in order to pay your medical bills and other costs before you return to work.
+The Louisiana workers comp lawyers at Gordon McKernan Injury Attorneys will be able to help you get the money you need from the system in order to pay your medical bills and other costs before you return to work.

 If you’re still not convinced, we encourage you to continue reading along.

-At Gordon McKernan Injury Attorneys, we have 679+ years of combined legal experience.
-With our great knowledge, G Guarantee, and 200+ Personal Injury Million+ verdicts and settlements, we’re your ultimate advocates for Louisiana Workers Comp cases in the vibrant city of New Orleans.
+At Gordon McKernan Injury Attorneys, we have 679+ years of combined legal experience, securing 200+ Personal Injury Million+ verdicts and settlements and recovering over $3 Billion for injured victims in our Louisiana communities.
+We’re your ultimate advocates for Workers Comp cases across the Sportsman’s Paradise.

 Who Is Covered by Workers’ Compensation Insurance?